 The Belmont Housing Authority (BHA) provides 256 housing units in town for low-income families, veterans, older adults, and individuals with disabilities.
 Recognizing concerns about the impact of SGARs on wildlife and pets, the BHA has taken steps to transition toward safer pest management practices.
-According to Raymond Morales, District Housing Manager, the BHA is actively replacing SGARs with rodenticides containing Vitamin D3, which do not travel up the food chain and thus pose less risk to non-target species.
+According to Raymond Morales, district housing manager, the BHA is actively replacing SGARs with rodenticides containing Vitamin D3, which does not poison predators like owls and dogs.